-Kara Frederick is a Research Fellow in the Center for Technology Policy at The Heritage Foundation.
+Kara Frederick is Director of the Tech Policy Center at The Heritage Foundation.
 Her research focuses on “Big Tech” and emerging technology policy.

 She is a regular guest on Fox News and Fox Business and has been interviewed on CBS’s 60 Minutes, CNBC, C-SPAN, NPR, BBC, Voice of America, and other national and international programs.
 She has been published in The Wall Street Journal, Foreign Affairs, Foreign Policy, War on the Rocks, Manhattan Institute’s City Journal, and C4ISRNet and quoted in The New York Times, The Washington Post, Los Angeles Times, USA Today, The Economist, Bloomberg, Axios, POLITICO, The Hill, Defense One, and more.